• Skip to primary navigation

 Relevant parts of Utah adoption law.
 The entire Utah adoption statute is available here.

-78B-6-102.
+81-13-202.
 Legislative intent and findings — Best interest of child — Interests of each party

-(2) The court shall make a specific finding regarding the best interest of the child, taking into consideration information provided to the court pursuant to the requirements of this chapter relating to the health, safety, and welfare of the child and the moral climate of the potential adoptive placement.
+(2) The court shall make a specific finding regarding the best interest of the minor child, taking into consideration information provided to the court pursuant to the requirements of this chapter relating to the health, safety, and welfare of the minor child and the moral climate of the potential adoptive placement.

 (3) The Legislature finds that the rights and interests of all parties affected by an adoption proceeding must be considered and balanced in determining what constitutional protections and processes are necessary and appropriate.

-(4) The Legislature specifically finds that it is not in a child’s best interest to be adopted by a person or persons who are cohabiting in a relationship that is not a legally valid and binding marriage under the laws of this state.
-Nothing in this section limits or prohibits the court’s placement of a child with a single adult who is not cohabiting or a person who is a relative of the child or a recognized placement under the Indian Child Welfare Act, 25 U.S.C.
+(b) Nothing in this section limits or prohibits the court’s placement of a minor child with a single adult who is not cohabiting or a person who is a relative of the minor child or a recognized placement under the Indian Child Welfare Act, 25 U.S.C.
 Sec.
 1901 et seq.

 (5) The Legislature also finds that:

-(b) an unmarried mother, faced with the responsibility of making crucial decisions about the future of a newborn child, is entitled to privacy, and has the right to make timely and appropriate decisions regarding her future and the future of the child, and is entitled to assurance regarding the permanence of an adoptive placement;
+(b) an unmarried birth mother, faced with the responsibility of making crucial decisions about the future of a newborn child, is entitled to privacy, and has the right to make timely and appropriate decisions regarding her future and the future of the newborn child, and is entitled to assurance regarding the permanence of an adoptive placement;

 (6)(a) In enacting this chapter, the Legislature has prescribed the conditions for determining whether an unmarried biological father’s action is sufficiently prompt and substantial to require constitutional protection.